Type-32/moodhelper-nuxt/content/docs/en/API/usage.md

 - **Common Errors:** Check for network issues, ensure the API endpoint URL is correct, and verify that your request body is properly formatted.
 - **Debugging:** Use `console.log` statements to debug your function and catch any errors in the try-catch block.
-- **API Rate Limits:** Be mindful of any rate limits that may apply to your usage of the API to avoid being temporarily blocked.
+- **API Rate Limits:** Be mindful of the rate limits (50 requests, 15 minute timeout) that may apply to your usage of the API to avoid being temporarily blocked.

 ## 📚 Further Reading